 Other sources: Rudolf Simek’s Dictionary of Northern Mythology covers a larger number of topics than Lindow’s– but it is also going to be a bit bulkier and doesn’t have any of the introductory material that John’s book does, so I suggest you turn to this after checking out John’s Norse Mythology.
 Andy Orchard had a dictionary of Norse Mythology as well, but I don’t think it is available any more.
 Heather O’Donoghue has a book on Norse mythology and its post-medieval reception which I haven’t read yet– From Asgard to Valhalla.
 Looks interesting and I look forward to reviewing it more thoroughly at some point.
 I also recommend Thomas DuBois’ book Nordic Religions in the Viking Age, which is fairly accessible at the same time that it opens up new directions in the field.
 His book rests on the fact that the Viking Age was not a period of religious homogeneity– the pagan Scandinavians certainly did not have anything like the sense of orthodoxy that literate religions like Christianity have (and please note that this is not a put-down on heathenism– just a point re: the ways in which oral cultures differ from literate cultures).
 He explores the ways in which “standard” Norse paganism coexisted and blended with elements from the Saami peoples (aka the Lapplanders, though that is not the polite term now) and Christianity.
 A great introduction to some significant aspects of Viking Age religion.
 Hm, and let’s take this moment to remember that Norse Mythology (which was written down by Christians centuries after the conversion) does not necessarily equal Norse Religion– the relationship between the two has been argued back and forth on both the broad points and the miniscule details, and the matter will never be completely resolved.
 That said, there is certainly a lot we can say about Norse Religion– but I’ll return to that another time.

 Out of all the “broad” readings of Norse Mythology in the last 20-30 years, I consider Margaret Clunies Ross’ Prolonged Echoes volume 1 to be the most important.
 Unfortunately we have now gotten to sources which are much less accessible, and you will have to check with your nearest university to see whether they have a copy you can read.
 Still, it is a great, theoretically-savvy and interdisciplinary interpretation of Norse Mythology as a system in the context in which it was written– Christian Iceland of the 1200-1300s.
-Not that everyone has loved it– some feel she goes too far with her feminist criticism– but I am a fan myself, and I expect it will remain influential for a long time to come.
+Not that everyone has loved it (I’ve heard people criticize some of the feminist elements of her analysis, though I’m not endorsing those criticisms by mentioning them) but I am a fan myself, and I expect it will remain influential for a long time to come.

 Well, I would have liked to make a much longer list of books, but I’ve been too verbose and better shut it down– thanks if you’ve read this far.
 More books on Norse Mythology (and other topics) to come– probably with more focused topics or reviews from now on.